Jambo-sudo/Jenkins-use-AWS/README.md

 ## Some common errors
 1. The webhook cannot be triggered.
 The most likely reason is that the GitHub's IP was not added in the security group, which caused jenkins can't receive the webhook.
+You can check whether the webhook is triggered in the GitHub setting.

-In addition, if your jenkins is installed on your local machine through docker, then this problem may also occur.
-In this case, your jenkins may cannot access the public network at all.
-To deal with this issue, you can change the Build Triggers.
-Use poll SCM instead of webhook, use * * * * * (five stars) in the scheduler, which means check the GitHub repo every minute.
+In addition, if your jenkins cannot access the public network (deployed on a local virtual machine).
+You can change the Build Triggers.
+Use poll SCM instead of webhook, enter * * * * * (five stars) in the scheduler, which means check the GitHub repo every minute.

 2. ERROR: Error cloning remote repo 'origin'
 This problem may occur when building the project.
-There are several reasons for this error, it may be because jenkins can't find git, so it can't clone.
-You can go to Global Tool Configuration -> git -> Install automatically.
-Or give a path to the git.
+There are several reasons for this error, it maybe because jenkins can't find git, so it can't clone anything.
+You can go to Global Tool Configuration -> git -> Install automatically (click).
+If you have selected automatic installation and still get this error, then you may need to manually enter the path to Git.
+You can pass `whereis git` in CMD to find the path to git.
 Another common reason is that credentials were not added when adding GitHub repo URL.
+Note: In this case, even your GitHub is public, you still need to set credentials.